Activities at Siding Spring Observatory

-There are, however, a range of activities for visitors to the observatory, including:
+There is a range of activities for visitors to the observatory, including:

 - A visitor centre with informative and educational displays about telescopes and astronomy.

-- Access to the viewing gallery of the Anglo-Australian Telescope, which is run by the Australian Astronomical Observatory (AAO)
+- Access to the viewing gallery of the Australian Astronomical Observatory's (AAO) Anglo-Australian Telescope.

 - Spectacular views of the Warrumbungle National Park

 - A cafe and shop at the visitor centre that is stocked with great food and gift ideas.
 Morning and afternoon teas and light lunches are available - contact us for group pricing.

 - Our annual StarFest celebration is held in October.
 You can meet our astronomers and discover more about the observatory and the science that we do here.

 - School holiday activities, including guided walking tours of the observatory and talks by astronomers and scientists.

 - Tours for groups of all ages can be organised on request.
 Please contact the visitor centre in advance for pricing and availability.
 A minimum group size of 15 applies for all tours.

 Please note: Siding Spring Observatory (SSO) is a working research facility and as such we are not open at night for public viewing.
 Siding Spring Observatory is closed to the general public after 4pm.